-- Dovetail Impact Foundation: Producers Direct received its first unrestricted donation of \$US 75,000 from the Dovetail Impact Foundation. - Cafédirect plc: Producers Direct received an annual donation of £100,000 during 2021 from Cafédirect plc, in accordance with Producer Direct's multi-year Donation Agreement with Cafédirect plc.
+- Dovetail Impact Foundation: Producers Direct received an unrestricted donation of \$US 76,466 from the Dovetail Impact Foundation, and an additional \$16,000 to support work with the brand consultancy Mighty Ally. - Cafédirect plc: Producers Direct received an annual donation of £100,000 during 2022 from Cafédirect plc, in accordance with Producer Direct's multi-year Donation Agreement with Cafédirect plc. - Milken-Motsepe: Producers Direct received a prize of \$US10,000 as a 2022 Milken-Motsepe AgriTech Prize finalist.